danahalotaibi75-debug/retail-store-sales-sql-analysis/README.md

 | Transactions | 519 |
 | Average Transaction Value | 131.89 |

----

-### 📅 Monthly Sales

-January recorded the highest aggregated monthly sales:

-**174,421**

-It also recorded the highest number of transactions:

-**1,295**

-> Note: Monthly results aggregate the same calendar month across all years in the dataset.

----
+### Calendar-Month Analysis

+When the same calendar month was aggregated across all years, January recorded the highest sales (**174,421**) and the most recorded-sales transactions (**1,295**).
+The Power BI dashboard uses a chronological Year–Month axis instead, so trends from 2022 through January 2025 are not mixed across years.

-### 🏷️ Discount Analysis
+### Discount Analysis

 Among transactions with a known discount status: